 If you are someone that spends a lot of time in front of a computer screen, a TV, or reading books, the 10-10-10 Rule is for you.
-Focusing on objects in close proximity to our eyes causes blurry vision and may lead to long term damage to the ciliary muscles in our eyes.
-Every 10 minutes, focus on an object at least 10 feet away for a duration of 10 seconds.
-Doing this will give your eyes a “time-out” so they can recharge a little before going back to focusing on whatever it is you were doing.
+Focusing on objects near our eyes for too long can cause blurry vision.
+It can also lead to long-term damage in the ciliary muscles of our eyes.
+This exercise ensures you don’t overuse your eye’s up-close vision muscles.

-Stop, Tone and Roll
+Stop, Tone, and Roll

 Prevention to Keep Your Eyes Strong and Clear